Flavor structure of the energy-momentum tensor form factors of the proton: Energy-momentum tensor form factors of the proton

-\textit{Gravitational form factors and nucleon cosmological term.--} The matrix element of the bilocal quark and gluon vector operators on the light cone are parametrized in terms of the vector GPDs $H^{q,g}(x,\xi,t)$ and $E^{q,g}(x,\xi,t)$, where $q$ and $g$ denote the quarks and gluon degrees of freedom, respectively.
+The matrix element of the bilocal quark and gluon vector operators on the light cone are parametrized in terms of the vector GPDs $H^{q,g}(x,\xi,t)$ and $E^{q,g}(x,\xi,t)$, where $q$ and $g$ denote the quarks and gluon degrees of freedom, respectively.
 They are given as functions of the longitudinal momentum fraction carried by partons $x$, the skewedness variable $\xi$, and the momentum transfer squared $t$.
 Here we consider quark contributions to them only.
 In the leading-twist accuracy, this matrix element can be expressed in terms of the unpolarized GPDs as follows~\cite{Ji:1996nm}:

-where $\psi_{q}$ is the quark field with flavor $q$ and $M_N$ represents the nucleon mass. $p$ and $p'$ denote the initial and final momenta.
-Their sum and difference are defined by $P=p'+p$ and $\Delta=p'-p$ with $\Delta^{2}=t$, respectively. $n$ stands for a light-cone vector.
-The first and second Mellin moments of the vector GPDs are identified as the electromagnetic (EM) form factors and GFFs, respcetively.
-Note that the Mellin moments of GPDs should satisfy the polynomiality, of which the maximal order is given as $n+1$ due to Lorentz invariance~\cite{Ji:1996nm, Ji:1996ek}.
-Thus, the nucleon generalized form factors are defined by the $(n+1)$th Mellin moments of the GPDs as follows~\cite{ Ji:1996nm, Ji:1996ek}:
+where $\psi_{q}$ is the quark field with flavor $q$ and $M_{p}$ represents the proton mass. $p$ and $p'$ denote the initial and final momenta.
+Their average and difference are defined by $P=\left(p^{\prime}+p\right)/2$ and $\Delta=p'-p$ with $\Delta^{2}=t$, respectively. $n$ stands for a light-cone vector satisfying $n\cdot\left(p^{\prime}+p\right)=2$.
+The longitudinal momentum fraction of a proton carried by a parton is denoted by $x$ and the skewedness is expressed as $\xi$, which is defined as $n\cdot\Delta=-2\xi$.
+The first and second Mellin moments of the vector GPDs are identified as the electromagnetic (EM) form factors and EMTFFs, respectively.
+Note that the Mellin moments of GPDs must satisfy the polynomiality, of which the maximal order is given as $n+1$ due to Lorentz invariance~\cite{Ji:1996nm, Ji:1996ek}.
+Thus, the proton generalized form factors are defined by the $(n+1)$th Mellin moments of the GPDs as follows~\cite{Diehl:2003ny}: